 Replace the Service Portal search page

-Replace your current Service Portal search page with a Coveo-powered search page
+Replace your Service Portal search page with a Coveo-powered search page

-1. In the Now Platform UI of your ServiceNow instance:
+1. In the Now Platform UI of your ServiceNow instance, navigate to Service Portal > Configuration.

 Note

-If you’re using Page Route Maps (Service Portal > Page Route Maps) to redirect references to the search page to another search page, you must open the search page to which the redirect is routed.
-For example, if you redirect search to sp_search, you must open the sp_search page.
+If you’re using Page Route Maps (Service Portal > Page Route Maps), you must open the search page to which the redirect is routed.
+For example, if you redirect to sp_search, you must open the sp_search page.

-1. Delete all widgets and containers on the page, or reorganize them to make room for the large Coveo Main Search widget.
+4. Delete all widgets and containers on the page, or reorganize them to make room for the Coveo search widget.

 Example